Q&A: Supe talks strategies around homelessness, policing in SF Mission

 There is still violence against the trans community in SF, something that we need to work on.
 Trans people are overrepresented in terms of percentage in the community in the jail system – the treatment and issues they face there are tremendous.
 We still have issues with unemployment.

-I fought hard in the budget process to make sure that the trans community was getting the resources they need to do the work…we have some fantastic organization in sf that are leading the charge not just in the city but statewide and nationally.
+I fought hard in the budget process to make sure that the trans community was getting the resources they need to do the work…we have some fantastic organization in San Francisco that are leading the charge not just in the city but statewide and nationally.